Thank you for visiting our website.

 The Chin Wing genioplasty is a continuous basilar osteotomy that allows repositioning of the mandibular line from the right to the left angle, with three-dimensional correction of projection, height, and mandibular inclination.

-This technique ensures a harmonious and stable remodeling of the lower third of the face while maintaining bone continuity.
+This technique ensures harmonious and stable reshaping of the lower third of the face while preserving bone continuity.

 Origin of the Technique

-The mandibular wing osteotomy was first described by Prof. Albino TRIACA (Zurich, Switzerland) in 2009 (Triaca et al., IJOMS 2009).
-It allows:
+Mandibular wing osteotomy was first described by Prof. Albino Triaca (Zurich, Switzerland) in 2009 (Triaca et al., IJOMS 2009).
+It:

-• Correction of chin projection and height along the entire basilar length.
+• Corrects the projection and height of the chin along the entire length of the mandible.

-• Redefinition of bone continuity and the mandibular line.
+• Redefines bone continuity and the mandibular line.

-• Adjustment of the mandibular plane slope according to patients’ aesthetic and functional needs.
+• Adapts the slope of the mandibular plane according to the patient’s aesthetic and functional needs.

-• Vertical deficiency of the lower third requiring mandibular plane lowering.
+• Vertical deficit of the lower third requiring lowering of the mandibular plane.

-• Mild to moderate asymmetries of the basilar border.
+• Mild to moderate asymmetries of the mandibular border.

-• Global aesthetic improvement without the use of plastic or titanium mandibular angle or symphyseal implants.
+• Overall aesthetic improvement without the need for a plastic or titanium symphyseal or mandibular angle prosthesis.

-• Vestibular access with complete subperiosteal dissection of the basilar border.
+• Vestibular access with complete subperiosteal dissection of the mandibular border.

-• Mobilization of the basilar segment according to the desired advancement, lowering, and rotation.
+• Mobilisation of the mandibular segment according to elevation, depression and rotation.

-To address certain relapse cases, especially with significant posterior lowering, Global D and its team of surgeon-designers developed a dedicated osteosynthesis plate designed for reduced bulk, meeting the specific technical and anatomical challenges of this surgery.
+To address certain cases of recurrence, particularly in cases of significant posterior depression, Global D and its team of surgical designers have developed a compact osteosynthesis plate designed to perfectly meet the technical and anatomical constraints of this surgery.

-• Limited osteotomy from the symphysis to the anterior portion of the mandibular body.
+• Limited osteotomy of the symphysis extending to the anterior portion of the mandibular body.

 • Preserves the inferior alveolar nerve and reduces the risk of posterior paresthesia.

-• Indicated when a full Chin Wing is unnecessary or when combined with a sagittal split.
+• Indicated when a full Chin Wing is not required or when a sagittal split is also performed.

-• Allows advancement and/or lowering of the chin and anterior basilar line.
+• Allows for the elevation and/or depression of the chin and the anterior portion of the mandibular line.

-• Osteotomy trajectory: avoid the mandibular canal and maintain sufficient bone thickness.
+• Osteotomy trajectory: avoids the mandibular canal and maintains sufficient bone thickness.

-• Extended subperiosteal dissection: complete exposure from angle to angle while preserving vascularization.
+• Extensive subperiosteal dissection: complete exposure of the angle to the required angle, vascular preservation.

-• Mobilization of the basilar segment: careful handling to prevent secondary fractures or steps.
+• Mobilisation of the mandibular segment: delicate manipulation to avoid secondary fractures or steps.

-• Stable osteosynthesis: precise plate adaptation and bicortical screw fixation while respecting nerve structures.
+• Stable osteosynthesis: precise plate adaptation, bicortical screw fixation respecting nerve structures.

-The learning curve is significant — accuracy in osteotomy, control of the mandibular plane, and proper plate adaptation are all crucial for success.
+The learning curve is significant: osteotomy precision, control of the mandibular plane and correct plate adaptation are crucial.

-• 3D visualization of the mandibular canal, dental roots, symphysis, and angles.
+• 3D visualisation of the mandibular canal, dental roots, symphysis and angles.

-• Virtual simulation of osteotomy and repositioning (complete Chin Wing or Mini Wing).
+• Virtual simulation of the osteotomy and repositioning (full Chin Wing or Mini Wing).

-• 3D-printed surgical guides: optimized saw/piezotome direction and plate placement for Global D.
+• 3D printed surgical guides: saw/piezotome direction and optimal placement of the Global D plate.

-• Facilitates communication between surgical team and patient; allows integration with sagittal split or other osteotomies.
+• Communication and planning: facilitates team/patient discussion and integration with a sagittal split or other osteotomies.

-Advantages: reduced intraoperative errors, improved aesthetic and functional predictability, optimized operative time.
+• Advantages: reduced intraoperative errors, improved aesthetic and functional predictability and optimised operating time.

 • Triaca A., Minoretti R., Merz B.R.
 (2009).
 Mandibular wing osteotomy for the correction of the mandibular plane.
 Int J Oral Maxillofac Surg., 38:1210–1215.